Inedo/inedo-docs/Content/proget/feeds/universal/universal-packages.md

 order: 2
 ---

-A Universal Package is a file that contains other files such as program, configurations, application components, plugins, libraries, or any other kind of content.
+A Universal Package is a file that contains other files such as programs, configurations, application components, plugins, libraries, or any other kind of content.
 It also contains a manifest file that uniquely identifies the package with a name/version and optionally describes its contents.

-Unlike other packaging formats (NuGet, Rpm, etc.), Universal Packages were not designed for a specific use case (.NET libraries, Linux applications, etc.) and designed to be as simple to use as possible.
+Unlike other packaging formats (NuGet, Rpm, etc.), Universal Packages were not designed for a specific use case (.NET libraries, Linux applications, etc.) and were designed to be as simple to use as possible.

-You can create Universal Package manually or using by hand  or use one of the [free and open Universal Packaging Tools](#tools).
+You can create Universal Packages manually by hand or by using one of the [free and open Universal Packaging Tools](#tools).

 ## Universal Package Format